-1.11 Training
+1.10 Training

-- 1.11.1 The CIPFA Code requires the responsible officer to ensure that members with responsibility for treasury management receive adequate training in treasury management.
-This especially applies to members responsible for scrutiny. - 1.11.2 Those charged with governance have a personal responsibility to ensure they have the appropriate skills and training for their role. - 1.11.3 A training session delivered by Link Asset Services, the Council's treasury management advisors was held for the Audit Committee and extended to all members on the 16 December 2019.
-The training needs of Members and treasury management officers will be reviewed in year.
+- 1.10.1 The CIPFA Code requires the responsible officer to ensure that members with responsibility for treasury management receive adequate training in treasury management.
+This especially applies to members responsible for scrutiny. - 1.10.2 Those charged with governance have a personal responsibility to ensure they have the appropriate skills and training for their role. - 1.10.3 A training session delivered by Link Asset Services, the Council's treasury management advisors was held for the Audit Committee and extended to all members on the 16 December 2019.
+There has been no training in 2020/21 as we are currently out to tender for Treasury Management Advisers.
+Audit Committee training needs will be considered as part of the tender evaluation and arranged in accordance with the new contract.

-1.12 Treasury management consultants
+1.11 Treasury management consultants

-1.12.1 The Council currently uses Link Asset Services, Treasury solutions as its external treasury management advisors.

-- 1.12.2 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers. - 1.12.3 It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
-The Council will ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented, and subjected to regular review. - 1.12.4 The scope of investments within the Council's operations now includes both conventional treasury investments, (the placing of residual cash from the Council's functions), and more commercial type investments, such as investment properties.
-The commercial type investments require specialist advisers, and the Council has a Commercial Manager to undertake this activity seeking external advise as appropriate.
+- 1.11.1 The Council currently uses Link Asset Services, Treasury solutions as its external treasury management advisors.
+The Council has issued an invitation to tender for its Treasury Management Advisers.
+The new contract for this service will commence on 1st April 2021. - 1.11.2 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers. - 1.11.3 It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
+The Council will ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented, and subjected to regular review. - 1.11.4 The scope of investments within the Council's operations now includes both conventional treasury investments, (the placing of residual cash from the Council's functions), and more commercial type investments, such as investment properties.
+The commercial type investments require specialist advisers.